Sikorsky UH-60 Black Hawk: Philippines

 On 22 February 2022, DND and PZL Mielec formally signed the US$624 million contract for 32 additional S-70i Black Hawks, totaling to around 48 units ordered.
-This will make the Philippine Air Force the largest user of S-70i Blackhawk Helicopters globally.
+On 26 August 2026, it has delivered 7 last Black Hawks to the Philippines, completes the 32-helicopter acquisition, making the Philippine Air Force the largest user of S-70i Blackhawk Helicopters globally.

 Poland

 In January 2019, Poland ordered four S-70i Black Hawks with four delivered to the Polish Special Forces in December of that same year.
 Another four S-70i helicopters are on order with two scheduled for delivery in 2023 and two in 2024.
 In July 2023, Poland launched a procurement tender for S-70i Black Hawks with a goal to order approximately 32 helicopters.

 Slovakia

 In February 2015, the U.S. State Department approved a possible Foreign Military Sale of nine UH-60Ms with associated equipment and support to Slovakia and sent it to Congress for its approval.
 In April 2015, Slovakia's government approved the procurement of nine UH-60Ms along with training and support.
 In September 2015, Slovakia ordered four UH-60Ms.
 The first two UH-60Ms were delivered in June 2017; the Slovak Air Force had received all nine UH-60Ms by January 2020.
 These are to replace its old Soviet Mil Mi-17s.
 In 2020, the Slovak minister of defense announced Slovakia's interest in buying two more UH-60Ms.

 Slovak Training Academy (European Air Services / Heli Company) from Košice, a private company, operates some older UH-60As & Bs for pilot training, aerial fire fighting and sky crane operations.